Been There, Done Cloud: Optimize Your Cloud Migration Strategy

 Organizations today, should realize that there is no model which exists as one size fits all.
-To build a migration model for optimal efficiency, it’s important for organizations to effectively understand the current costs of running "on premise" applications, as well as the interim costs associated during the transition.
-Apart from this, they should also consider, how much will be the overall costs that organizations will be bearing when they scale up their infrastructure both on-premise as well as on cloud.
+To build a migration model for optimal efficiency, it’s important for organizations to effectively understand the cost optimizing of running "on-premise" applications, as well as the interim costs associated during the transition.
+Apart from this, they should also consider, how much will be the overall costs that organizations will be born when they scale up their infrastructure both on-premise as well as on cloud.

 Labor costs need to be aligned

 How much amount is the business spending on maintaining the environment?
 This is an important question that organizations need to address as this is the major cost associated with on-premise servers.
-During the transition, existing staff will also need to collaborate and learn new skills and also in the mean time they need to continue to maintain the product environment.
+During the transition, existing staff will also need to collaborate and learn new skills and also in the meantime they need to continue to maintain the production environment.
 Many organizations lack the basic skill sets and expertise for migration to cloud and building a successful architecture.
-Thus, they require cloud consulting partners to streamline migration of applications on cloud.
+Thus, they require cloud consulting partners to streamline migration of applications on the cloud.